ezrosent/frawk/info/overview.md

 ### What is missing

-* frawk does not currently support piping output to separate commands, or the `system` function.
-From what I understand, functions like this (where an arbitrary string is passed wholesale to a shell) are considered anti-patterns, and have been deprecated [in some languages](https://www.python.org/dev/peps/pep-0324/#id14).
-I'd be open to alternative interfaces: e.g. only opening pipes to a set of strings known at compile time, or passing arguments and commands separately, if anyone was interested.
 * By default, frawk uses the [ryu](https://github.com/dtolnay/ryu) crate to print floating point numbers, rather than the `CONVFMT` variable.
 Explicitly changing the precision of floating point output requires an appropriate